dspbalu/bus-booking/README.md

     step 5: Import the database file(brs.sql) into the database. step 6: Import Apache server into the eclipse.

   Now run the project with the help of Apache.

+  The home page will be opened in the Eclipse or you can visit the chrome with url http://localhost:8080/springproject/index.html